Do I have the Right to an Interpreter in Criminal Court?

 Here is why:

-• They are not certified.
+• They lack certification.
 Court interpreters must meet specific qualifications.
 An untrained interpreter can make critical errors that change the meaning of testimony.

-• It can be used against you.
-If the interpretation is inaccurate, the State may use your own words—incorrectly translated—as evidence.
+• The State can use the interpretation against you.
+If the interpreter translates inaccurately, the State may use your own words—incorrectly translated—as evidence.

-• The court is required to provide one.
+• The court must provide an interpreter.
 You should not have to solve this problem yourself.
 Insist on your right to a qualified interpreter.

 How to Request an Interpreter